Fariba Adelkhah

-Fariba Adelkhah (فریبا عادلخواه; born 25 April 1959) is a French-Iranian anthropologist and academic at Sciences Po who was detained in Iran from 2019 until 2023.
+Fariba Adelkhah (فریبا عادلخواه; born 25 April 1959) is a French-Iranian anthropologist and academic at Sciences Po who was imprisoned in Iran from 2019 until 2023.

 Early life and career

 Born in Tehran, Adelkhah studied in France, first at Université Strasbourg II and then at the School for Advanced Studies in the Social Sciences.
 In 1990, she obtained a "very honourable" mention for her Ph.D. thesis on women in Iran, "an anthropological approach of post-revolutionary Iran: the case of Islamic women" (Une approche anthropologique de l'Iran post-révolutionnaire.
 Le cas des femmes islamiques), with Jean-Pierre Digard as her advisor.
 Since 2004, she has been a Research Director at the Fondation nationale des sciences politiques.
 As a researcher at the Centre for International Research of Paris Institute of Political Studies (Sciences Po), she authored a number of publications on Iran and Afghanistan.
 She is a member of the scientific council of the periodical Iranian Studies and of Revue des mondes musulmans et de la Méditerranée.